 Revisions: with each Critical Paper, you will have the option to turn in one revision draft as a chance to improve your grade, which you will turn in at a date that we both agree upon.
-Please let me know if you're planning on doing a revision of a Critical Paper.
+You must let me know via email if you're planning on doing a revision of a Critical Paper.